Relative p-adic Hodge theory, II: Imperfect period rings: Perfect period sheaves

 \subsection{Pseudocoherent \texorpdfstring{$B$}{B}-pairs}

-Returning to the general setting, we extend the equivalence among categories of pseudocoherent $\varphi$-modules of type $\bC$ to an analogue of $B$-pairs.
-In light of Remark~\ref{R:no pseudoflat completion}, the arguments are not purely formal.
+Returning to the general setting, we attempt to extend the equivalence among categories of pseudocoherent $\varphi$-modules of type $\bC$ to an analogue of $B$-pairs.
+In light of Remark~\ref{R:no pseudoflat completion}, this requires some care.

 \begin{hypothesis} Throughout \S\ref{subsec:pseudocoherent B-pairs}, fix a Fontaine perfectoid adic Banach ring $(A,A^+)$ over $\gotho_E$ corresponding to $(R,R^+)$ as in Theorem~\ref{T:Fontaine perfectoid correspondence}. \end{hypothesis}